dochope/Easy-AVR-USART-Class-Library/README.md

 Program Memory Usage    :   406 bytes   1,2 % Full
 Data Memory Usage       :   52 bytes   2,5 % Full

+Meanwhile Arduino generates 2KB of code.

+For this result additional flag -mrelax is required in many IDE's (eg. Atmel studio 6.2)

 # Notes
 Lot of terminals sends only CR character as a newline terminator, instead of CRLF or even unix style LF (BTW PuTTY doesn't allow to change this) but in return requires CRLF terminator to show not broken text.